SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/nginx-opentelemetry.md

 <TabItem value="Linux">

-1. Copy the yaml to `/etc/otelcol-sumo/conf.d/` folder for the Nginx instance which needs to be monitored.
+1. Copy the yaml to the `/etc/otelcol-sumo/conf.d/` folder for the Nginx instance which needs to be monitored.
 2. Restart the collector using:
   ```sh
   sudo systemctl restart otelcol-sumo